Abdominoplasty (Tummy Tuck)Published on: 4 Feb 2019, 5:01 p.m.

 Photo credit: staras / Shutterstock

-A tummy tuck, also known as abdominoplasty, is a cosmetic procedure to improve the shape of a person’s abdomen due to excess skin and fat.
+Abdominoplasty, more commonly referred to as a tummy tuck, is surgery that helps to create a firmer, flatter and more defined stomach.
+The procedure removes excess loose skin and fat from your abdomen, to tighten your abdominal muscles to create a stomach with a flatter appearance.
 Not to be confused with liposuction another type of cosmetic surgery on the stomach with the objective to change the appearance of your midsection.

 There are a variety of reasons that someone may want to get a tummy tuck.
 Some of the most common reasons include: